 Additionally, she studies the genetic epidemiology of multiple myeloma, its precursor — monoclonal gammopathies of underdetermined significance (MGUS) — and other hematologic malignancies.

-Research by our team in the area of mammographic density has confirmed its importance as a breast cancer risk factor years prior to cancer development; demonstrated that density assessed from both mammogram views and sides result in the same risk estimates and can be used in risk prediction; shown that mammographic density appears a general marker (as opposed to regional marker) of breast cancer risk; described its correlation with other breast cancer risk factors, including diet, anthropometrics and physical activity in adolescence and adulthood; and identified the first evidence for a putative genomic locus housing genes for the trait using linkage studies.
+Factors influencing mammographic density.
+Dr. Vachon's team has confirmed the importance and reliability of mammographic density as a general (rather than regional) breast cancer risk factor years prior to cancer development; described its correlation with other breast cancer risk factors, including diet, anthropometrics and physical activity in adolescence and adulthood; and identified the first evidence for a putative genomic locus housing genes for the trait using linkage studies.

-We are extending our initial genetic studies of mammographic density to multiple study populations to identify possible genetic variation that influences this trait.
-Also, we are conducting a study of over 600 women to examine whether aromatase inhibitors, a widely prescribed endocrine treatment for ER+ breast tumors, influence mammographic density.
+Dr. Vachon's team is extending its initial genetic studies of mammographic density to multiple study populations to identify possible genetic variation that influences this trait.
+The team is also conducting a study of more than 600 women to examine whether aromatase inhibitors, a widely prescribed endocrine treatment for estrogen receptor positive (ER+) breast tumors, influence mammographic density.
 If so, mammographic density may possibly be used as a surrogate marker to assess response to this type of therapy.